Last Updated on

 This nourishing, hearty and creamy cauliflower and bacon soup is comfort in a bowl.
+Made with everyday ingredients and ready in less than an hour, it’s perfect for a weeknight dinner.
 Top your soup off with some crispy bacon bits, cracked pepper and some crusty croutons.
+You’ll want this cauliflower soup with bacon on repeat this winter.

-Enjoy this soup topped with crispy bacon bits, cracked pepper, parmesan cheese and some crusty bread.
+I recommend enjoying your soup topped with crispy bacon bits, cracked pepper, a sprinkle of cheese and some crusty bread.
+PERFECTION!

 WHY YOU’LL LOVE THIS SOUP…